lzwjava/lzw-commons/README.md

 ===========
 It does not depend on anything except Android SDK.

-Tack it easy to use it.
+Take it easy to use it.